Stay Healthy and Safe

 Are there special precautions that lung transplant patients should take?

 Lung transplant recipients should continue to use an abundance of caution.
-Strategies that are known to reduce the spread of infection, such as wearing a mask, social distancing, and frequent hand washing, remain crucial in limiting the spread of COVID-19.
+Strategies that are known to reduce the spread of infection, such as wearing a mask and frequent hand washing, remain crucial in limiting the spread of COVID-19.

 Lung transplant recipients may have a lower immune response to the COVID-19 vaccine according to recent studies by Johns Hopkins University.
 While transplant patients had less antibody response to the first dose of COVID-19 mRNA vaccines, the study is ongoing and additional information on second dose response is forthcoming.

 PFF COVID-19 Resources